Brain Aneurysm (cont.)

 Treatment for a symptomatic aneurysm is to repair the blood vessels.
 Clipping and coiling are two treatment options.

-- Coiling: A neurosurgeon or interventional radiologist can thread a tube through the arteries, as with an angiogram, identify the aneurysm, and fill it with coils of platinum wire or with latex.
+- Coiling: An interventional neurologist, neurosurgeon, or interventional radiologist can thread a tube through the arteries, as with an angiogram, identify the aneurysm, and fill it with coils of platinum wire or with latex.
 This prevents further blood from entering the aneurysm and resolves the problem.

 Both these options have the risk of damaging the blood vessel and causing more bleeding, damaging nearby brain tissue, and causing the surrounding blood vessels to go into spasm; depriving brain tissue of blood supply and causing a stroke.

 Prior, during, and after surgery, attention is paid to protect the brain and its blood vessels from potential further damage.
 Vitals signs are monitored frequently, and heart monitors are used to watch for abnormal heart rhythms.
-Medications may be used to prevent blood vessel spasm, seizure, agitation, and pain.
+Medications may be used to control high blood pressure and prevent blood vessel spasm, seizure, agitation, and pain.

 What is the outcome of brain aneurysm?